 It is a true privilege to bring you an interview with my wonderful friend, Wendy Howard.
-Wendy is an author, and a registered, licensed dietitian in private practice.
+Wendy is an author and a registered, licensed dietitian in private practice.
 She is an energetic, dynamic person and a tireless advocate for health, fitness, and good nutrition.
-She has been in practice for a total of 30 years, working in hospital dietetics for several years until her first child was born and then transitioning into private practice.
-Wendy has been married to Steve for 25 years and has four daughters and one son-in-law.
+She has been in practice for a total of 32 years, working in hospital dietetics for several years until her first child was born and then transitioning into private practice.
+Wendy is an empty nester and has been married to her husband Steve for 27 years.
+She has four daughters and one son-in-law.
 I know you will learn a lot from my conversation with her.

-Wendy: Besides weight issues, it would be weight issues!
-That seems to be the greatest concern of the day.
+(Wendy) Besides weight issues, it would be weight issues!
 Though I will add that women also do desire to have a strong immune system and genuinely want to be healthy and energetic as they age.

 How do you suggest women deal with that seemingly inevitable weight gain that comes with middle age?

 It’s amazing that almost every health issue can be summed up by eating more fruits and vegetables and less processed food.
 This solves weight problems and helps build a strong immune system, balance hormones, give more energy and help heal any bowel issues.
 Women also need to exercise regularly.
 I really mean this—we say it all the time, but we need to consider 4-5 times a week for an hour.
 Mark it on your calendar FIRST before everything else pushes it out of the way.

 How do exercise and nutrition work hand-in-hand?
 What type of exercise do you recommend to your clients?